maxdata/cohere-toolkit/README.md

 A model deployment is a running version of one of the Cohere command models.
 The Toolkit currently supports the model deployments:

-- Cohere Platform (model_deployments/cohere_platform.py)
-  - This model deployment option call the Cohere Platform with the [Cohere python SDK](https://github.com/cohere-ai/cohere-python).
-You will need a Cohere API key.
-When you create an account with Cohere, we automatically create a trial API key for you.
-You can find it [here](https://dashboard.cohere.com/api-keys).
 - Azure (model_deployments/azure.py)
   - This model deployment calls into your Azure deployment.
 To get an Azure deployment [follow these steps](https://learn.microsoft.com/en-us/azure/ai-studio/how-to/deploy-models-cohere-command).
 Once you have a model deployed you will need to get the endpoint URL and API key from the azure AI studio https://ai.azure.com/build/ -> Project -> Deployments -> Click your deployment -> You will see your URL and API Key.
 Note to use the Cohere SDK you need to add `/v1` to the end of the url.
 - SageMaker (model_deployments/sagemaker.py)